>

 The flat fee model is an excellent fit when:

-✅ You're buying above $350,000.
+✅ You're buying above $300,000.
 In DFW's core suburbs, this covers most of the market.
-At this price point, a traditional 3% commission typically exceeds $5,000 — meaning the flat fee is generally less than a percentage-based alternative.
+At this price point, the 1% fee kicks in above the $3,000 minimum — and it's always less than a traditional 2.5–3% commission on the same home.

 ✅ You know roughly what you're looking for.
 If you have a target school district, neighborhood, and price range in mind, an experienced agent can be highly efficient.
 You're not starting from zero.